 Sig P365 XL Appendix Holster

-When you’re looking for a Sig P365 XL Appendix Holster, the most important thing is finding something that is devoid of sharp and pointy edges.
+When you’re looking for a Sig P365 XL Appendix Holster, the most important thing is a holster that is without sharp edges.
 You want to make sure as many surfaces on the holster are as well-rounded as possible.
 A key area to look for this is underneath the trigger guard.
 When you’re carrying appendix, your Sig P365 XL Appendix Carry Holster sits in a pocket.

 This pocket is between your groin and your inner thigh.
-The goal of the holster is to fill up as much of that pocket as possible without leaving any dead space.
+The goal of the holster is to fill up as much of that pocket without leaving any dead space.
 Dead space will mean that there is going to be more pressure in certain areas.
 You want the pressure spread out as evenly and as much as possible.
-When you spread out this pressure, the holster is very comfortable, but when the pressure is concentrated in a couple of areas, it leads to a hotspot.
+When you spread out this pressure, the holster is very comfortable.
+But when the pressure is concentrated in a couple of areas, it leads to a hotspot.

 A hotspot is an area of discomfort when carrying a holster.
 We do not want hotspots when you’re carrying a holster for 12 to 18 hours a day.
 A big part of making sure the holster sits correctly in that pocket is ride height.
 Ride height not only affects comfort, but it also affects concealment and draw speed.
 We’re going to cover each of these aspects independently.

 Ride height for comfort is pretty apparent.
 You just want to make sure it fits in your body’s natural pocket without leaving a lot of dead space that could cause discomfort.
 For concealment, generally the lower the grip sits closer to the belt, the more concealable the gun will be.
 The downside of this is the slower the draw will be.
 The higher your grip sits, the faster your draw stroke will be.